o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/editor-reference/variables/_index.md

     * For **Name**, enter a name to identify that color variable.
 You can also double-click the name in the **Variable Manager** to rename the variable.
     * For **Color**, enter an RGB value or use the color picker.
-    * For **Display Order**, enter the relative order in which you want the variable to appear in the Script Canvas editor, or leave the default at -1.
+    * For **Display Order**, enter the relative order in which you want the variable to appear in the Script Canvas Editor, or leave the default at -1.
     * For **Scope**, select **In** to show the variable property and value under the assigned [Script Canvas](/docs/user-guide/components/reference/scripting/script-canvas/) component in the **Entity Inspector**, or leave the default at **Local** to keep the variable private to the graph.

         {{< note >}}